Top 10 Study Tips

 It helps to have some plans in motion so you can make the most of your study time.

 Most of us have a preferred way of learning.
-Get to know your learning style and study in the ways you learn best.
+Get to know the learning style you're most comfortable with and study in the ways you learn best.

-- Auditory learners learn by listening.
-If you’re an auditory learner you could try reading your notes aloud and discussing them with other people.
+- Auditory learners prefer to learn by listening.
+Try reading your notes aloud and discussing them with other people.
 You might like to record key points and play them back.

-- Visual learners learn by seeing.
-If you’re a visual learner you could use colours in your notes and draw diagrams to help represent key points.
+- Visual learners prefer to learn by seeing.
+Try using colours in your notes and draw diagrams to help represent key points.
 You could try to remember some ideas as images.

-- Tactile/kinesthetic learners learn by doing.
-If you’re a tactile/kinesthetic learner you could use methods like role-playing or building models to revise key points.
+- Tactile/kinesthetic learners prefer to learn by doing.
+Try using techniques like role-playing or building models to revise key points.

 At least once a week you should go back over the things you've studied in class.
 Thinking things over can help you to understand the concepts and help you remember when you need them the most.